MCP Tools¶

 get_execution¶

 Get the status and result of an execution.
-Returns execution_id, status (running/completed/failed/cancelled/timed_out), result (if completed), heap (if stateful), error (if failed), started_at, and completed_at.
+Returns execution_id, status (running/completed/failed/cancelled/timed_out), result (if completed), heap (if stateful), fs (resulting filesystem snapshot CA id, if a mount was attached), error (if failed), started_at, and completed_at.

 Parameters: